 Dealing with Anxiety – 6 Easy Tips to Reduce Your Anxiety Now

 Anxious or stressed out?
 Feeling tense or panicked?
 Need some anxiety help?
 Want to learn how to deal with anxiety more effectively?
-This blog post offers a few practical suggestions for dealing with anxiety symptoms, based upon my therapeutic experience working with anxiety disorders, as well as literature influences from colleagues of mine who are also specialists in the field.
+This blog post offers a few practical suggestions for dealing with anxiety symptoms, based upon my therapeutic experience treating anxiety disorders, as well as literature influences from colleagues of mine who are also specialists in the field.

 1) Recognize the rhythms of your anxiety and take a ‘time-out’ when you first notice your anxiety starting to build